ethersphere/swarm/README.md

 5. ~~Same as above, but some peers implement different protocols, or different versions of protocol, and hence should not respond.~~
 6. Deploy on test net with simulations and visualizations

-### 0.2
+### 0.2 - Swarm integration, basic

+1. Using LOCALSTORE, set up daemon watching root hash of swarm manifest to be monitored (eq. "guardian silo"), and who is triggered by changes
+2. Establish queueing system of changes to be passed on from daemon triggered by changes to broadcasting metawire node
+3. Same as 2. but using NETSTORE (and DBSTORE?)

+### 0.3 - Access

-1. Implement swarm protocol and/or peer alongside META, local storage
+1. Implement subscription methods in RPC and protocol
+2. Set up peer whitelists/blacklists system for subscription
+3. ...

+### 0.4 - Advanced node communication

-2. Implement pss, protocol over bzz.
+[...]
+Implement pss, protocol over bzz.
 (This point to be embellished and elaborated)
-3. Same as 1. amd 2. above but using testnet